jhuizy/website/site/about.md

 nav: True
 ---

-# def intro():
+# Intro

 I am a software developer from Perth, WA.
 I am insterested in all parts of the web development lifecycle, from spinning up infrastructure to UI design.
 I enjoy writing code in strongly typed, functional programming languages (okay, just Haskell) but have experience in a wide variety of languages and frameworks.
-I am currently interested programming languages and how to write and verify correct and efficient programs.
+I am most comfortable working from the CLI of either Mac OS or linux.

-# skills :: [Skill]
+# Skills

 ### Frameworks and libraries I happen to know (ie. things I have done)